• Home

 Some relationships, patterns, and trends are apparent, but others can only be identified with the help of a suitable chart.

-For your data story to get an instant buy-in, you need to select the suitable types of data visualization charts.
+For your storytelling to get an instant buy-in, you need to select suitable types of data visualization charts.
 Remember, your data is pretty voiceless without accompanying stories to appeal to the target audience’s emotions.

-At the heart of a compelling data story is a simple and easy-to-read data visualization design.
+At the heart of compelling storytelling is a simple and easy-to-read data visualization design.

 Following are top 5 types of data visualizations you should not ignore while doing your data analysis.